Pharmaceutical Industry at a Glance Comparison of New Drug Approval Status and Examination Periods in Japan, the U.S. and Europe

 (3) Comparison of review periods for new drugs between Japan, the U.S. and Europe

-Table 1 compares the review period (in months) of new drugs approved in 2022 in Japan, the U.S., and Europe with that of last year, The median review period for each of the NMEs approved in 2022 was 10.8 months in Japan, 11.0 months in the U.S., and 14.0 months in Europe, with similar median review periods in Japan and the U.S.
+Table 1 compares the review period (in months) of new drugs approved in 2022 in Japan, the U.S., and Europe with that of last year, The median review time for each of the NMEs approved in 2022 was 10.8 months in Japan, 11.0 months in the U.S., and 14.0 months in Europe, with similar median review times in Japan and the U.S.

 (4) Review period for items that received special measures by the pharmaceutical affairs bodies